zeying99/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user. <br>
-  e.g. in `add t/TITLE`, `TITLE` is a parameter which can be used as `add t/Sorting`.
+  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Sorting`.

 * Parameters can be in any order. <br>
-  e.g. if the command specifies `t/TITLE c/CONTENT`, `c/CONTENT t/TITLE` is also acceptable.
+  e.g. if the command specifies `n/NAME d/DEFINITION`, `d/DEFINITION n/NAME` is also acceptable.

 </div>